-- Section 2: Functional Requirements The requirements in this section were tested during the FCA and System Integration test utilizing the "Wyle Baseline Test Cases" along with test cases specially designed for the Dominion Voting Systems Democracy Suite 4.14. - Section 3: Usability and Accessibility The requirements in this section were tested during the Usability Test, FCA, and System Integration test utilizing a combination of the "Wyle Baseline Test Cases" and the "Wyle Baseline Usability Test Cases." - Section 4: Hardware Requirements The requirements in this section were tested by trained Wyle personnel per sections 4.4 of this report. - Section 5: Software Requirements The requirements in this section were tested during source code review, TDP review, and FCA.
-A combination of review and functional testing was performed to ensure these requirements were met. - Section 6: Telecommunication These requirements were not tested because no changes were included in this modification to the Standard Networking Configuration from the original Democracy Suite 4.0 EAC-certified system. - Section 7: Security Requirements The requirements in this section were tested during source code review, FCA, System Integration, and Security Tests.
+- Section 2: Functional Requirements The requirements in this section were tested during the FCA and System Integration test utilizing the "Wyle Baseline Test Cases" along with test cases specially designed for the Dominion Voting Systems Democracy Suite 4.14. - Section 3: Usability and Accessibility The requirements in this section were tested during the Usability Test, FCA, and System Integration test utilizing a combination of the "Wyle Baseline Test Cases" and the "Wyle Baseline Usability Test Cases." - Section 4: Hardware Requirements The requirements in this section were tested by trained Wyle personnel per sections 4.5 of this report. - Section 5: Software Requirements The requirements in this section were tested during source code review, TDP review, and FCA.
+A combination of review and functional testing was performed to ensure these requirements were met. - Section 6: Telecommunication These requirements were deemed "Not-Applicable" to this test campaign since there is no telecommunications in the Democracy Suite 4.14. - Section 7: Security Requirements The requirements in this section were tested during source code review, FCA, System Integration, and Security Tests.